Guide to Commencement

 Send out Invitations and Announcements

 Send out invitations and announcements promptly.
-In late March/early April, parents receive a box of 10 invitations to Commencement.
+Parents receive a box of 10 invitations to Commencement.
+In the case of divorced parents, Deerfield Academy has sent each parent a box of invitations along with a reply form.
+In this instance, the Academy expects two reply forms for the graduating senior.
 In addition, many parents also like to send graduation announcements to friends and family who will not be attending commencement.
 Since announcements are not provided by Deerfield, parents may use the DA logo to design and order their own announcements.
-You can find the logo on the Deerfield Parents Network site, in the news item titled “Logo for Commencement Announcements.”
+You can find the logo on the Deerfield Parents Network site.

 Return your RSVPs

-As noted in the letter that accompanies the Commencement invitations, guests should return RSVPs to the student’s parent, who will RSVP for the entire group by the designated deadline.
-Parents can return the form sent with the invitations or RSVP online.
-It is especially important that you know the number of guests who will be attending the Saturday Dinner Dance.
+Guests should return RSVPs to the student’s parent, who will RSVP for the entire group by the designated deadline.
+It is especially important that you know the number of guests who will be attending the Class Dinner Dance on Saturday evening.
 Your RSVP response will determine how many bracelets are made available to your party to provide admission to this event.
-Also note that if your guest list changes after your RSVP has been received, you can email email@example.com to make updates.
+Also note that if your guest list changes after your RSVP has been submitted, you can email your updates to email@example.com.
+Note about Guest Limits: While Deerfield has never capped the number of guests per graduate, we hope that 10 invitations are sufficient.
+Please contact Jenny Hammond (firstname.lastname@example.org or 413-774-1801) if you need more invitations.
+Extended family members are welcome to all events planned by the Advancement office.

 Start Packing for Move-Out

-Many parents told me that moving out was one of the most stressful experiences during commencement weekend.
+Many parents say that moving out was one of the most stressful experiences during commencement weekend.
 Graduates will be expected to be out of their room and off campus by 2 pm on Sunday.
-Since commencement is usually over around 11:45 am, you won’t have a lot of time to get everything done.
+Since Commencement is usually over around 11:45 am, you won’t have a lot of time to get everything done.
 To lighten the load on move-out day get packing supplies early, have your child box up what is no longer needed, and remove as much as you can before Sunday.
-If you plan to be on campus Spring Parents Weekend, this is a good time to get started.
+If you plan to be on campus Spring Family Weekend, this is a good time to get started.

-Handicapped seating is available under the tent.
-Be sure to make a note on the back of your RSVP if you or a guest wishes to sit in this area during commencement.
+Handicapped seating is available under the Commencement tent.
+Be sure to indicate on your RSVP if you or a guest needs to sit in this area during Commencement.

 What to Bring for the Weekend

-With the variety of activities going on over the weekend, you may want to bring a couple of different selections of semi-casual attire.
-Your commencement letter has a suggested dress code, which includes:
+With the variety of activities going on over the weekend, you may want to bring a couple of different selections of semi-casual attire which includes:

 - Awards Luncheon: casual